David2929/MyGitProject/README.md

 # MyGitProject
 Git practice repository
 Ignore this repository.
 It is just for practice and learning of Git.
+If you want, you can also not ignore it.